lueschem/edi/docs/command_pipeline_v2.rst

-.. _command_pipeline:
+.. _command_pipeline_v2:

 Command Pipeline
 ================

 .. note::
-   This chapter covers the LXD based workflow v1.
+   This chapter covers the Buildah based workflow v2.

 edi is designed to divide big tasks into small sub commands.
 Each sub command will initiate the transition into a new state of available artifacts: